chelsipatel12/simple-interest-project/CONTRIBUTING.md

 # Contributing Guidelines

-We welcome contributions!
+Thank you for considering contributing to this project!

+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

 ## How to Contribute
-- Report bugs
-- Suggest features
-- Improve documentation

-## Process
-1. Fork repository
+- Fork the repository
-2. Create branch
+- Create a new branch
+- Make your changes
-3. Submit pull request
+- Submit a pull request